Kibrom533/Meteor_app_v1/README.md

 ## Project Objectives

 - To automate meteorological data cleaning and processing
-- To convert raw weather data into structured time series format
+- To convert raw weather data into a structured time series format
 - To generate complete daily calendars for each station
 - To store processed data in a database for further analysis
 - To enable easy download of processed data per station